 Local businesses that operate brick-and-mortar stores also can use online marketing tools to drive traffic to those stores as well as their websites.
 Content marketing can help promote products or services through a blog on a business website, and, with smart use of keywords, a business can increase its ranking on search engines like Google.

 Consider the methods outlined below if you also want to drive traffic to a brick-and-mortar location.

-With a Google My Business account, a local business can create a profile that includes all the key information about the company from contact details and addresses to hours of operation, website addresses, photos, and GPS coordinates.
+With a Google Business Profile (formerly Google My Business), a local business can create a profile that includes all the key information about the company from contact details and addresses to hours of operation, website addresses, photos, and GPS coordinates.
 Customers can leave reviews and businesses can customize their profiles to suit their specific needs and industry.

 Run Pay-Per-Click (PPC) Campaigns

 Businesses can boost both website and foot traffic by running scaled and targeted PPC campaigns on digital channels like Facebook Ads, Google, and Yahoo!
 Search as well as via LinkedIn Marketing Solutions.

 PPC advertising campaigns earned their popularity because they offer immediate results.
 Once a business approves its PPC ad, millions of people can see it immediately on platforms they already trust.

 Any business — whether it’s completely online, just has brick-and-mortar stores, or operates in both environments — can use a variety of techniques to drive more traffic to its website and physical locations.

 While no single strategy can provide guaranteed results, businesses should primarily focus on creating quality content that’ll attract more online visitors.
 By understanding how each of the methods and techniques outlined here work, website owners can apply those best suited to their needs to improve their site’s visibility on search engines and attract more visitors who may eventually become potential customers.